BarredEwe/Prefire/README.md

 ## Config

-You can additionaly configure **Prefire** by adding a `.prefire.yml` file to root folder.
-For example:
+To further customize **Prefire**, you can create a `.prefire.yml` file in the root directory of your project.
+Here's an example of its content:

 ```yaml
 test_configuration: